SHREC 2021: Retrieval and classification of protein surfaces equipped with physical and chemical properties: Description of methods

 \subsubsection{Task A}

-\paragraph{Joint Histograms of Curvature} A basic method to detect surface features related with gravel size is to measure curvature values.
+\paragraph{Joint Histograms of Curvature} A basic technique to distinguish surfaces endowed with multiple spherical bumps is to measure curvature values.
 Minimum and maximum curvatures have been estimated on the mesh vertices at two different scales.
 The ranges of min curvature and max curvature have been subdivided in 10 bins estimating the joint histogram (size 100).
 Concatenating the two joint histograms corresponding to the two smoothing levels a final descriptor with 200 elements is obtained.
 Histograms are compared with Jeffrey divergence \cite{puz99} to obtain dissimilarity matrices.

-\paragraph{Histograms of Area Projection Transform} For the mathematical formulation of the method please refer to the original paper \cite{giachetti2012radial}.
+\paragraph{Histograms of Area Projection Transform} For the mathematical formulation of the technique please refer to the original paper \cite{giachetti2012radial}.
 In a few words, the internal part of the shape is discretized on a regular grid and for each voxel and for a set of discrete radius values $r$, it is counted how much of the object surface can be considered approximately part of a sphere of radius $r$ centered in the voxel.
-Looking at some example protein shapes, group P1 decided to apply the method with voxel size 0.3 and 9 values of $r$ ranging from 0.6 to 3.0 with step 0.3.
-Then, they binarized the histograms with 12 bins and concatenated the histograms computed at the 9 scales.
+Looking at some example protein shapes, we decided to apply the technique with voxel size 0.3 and 9 values of $r$ ranging from 0.6 to 3.0 with step 0.3.
+Then, we binarized the histograms with 12 bins and concatenated the histograms computed at the 9 scales.
 This resulted in a HAPT descriptor with 108 elements which have been finally concatenated into a 308-element shape descriptor capturing the distribution of curvatures on the surface and radial symmetry inside the volume.
 The Jeffrey divergence \cite{puz99} was used to obtain from them the dissimilarity matrices.

 \paragraph{Trained descriptors} As the data comes with a labelled training set, it is possible to use it to train the dissimilarity metric to maximally separate elements with different labels.
 This has been achieved by using the Fisher's Linear Discriminant Analysis \cite{fisher1936use}, projecting the original descriptor onto a $C-1$ dimensional space (where $C$ is the number of classes in the training set) maximizing the ratio of the variance between the classes to the variance within the classes.
 LDA mapping for high-dimensional descriptors has been trained on the training set and used on the test data to evaluate the effectiveness of the approach.